Woman in a supermarket

 Between a quarter and a third of the world’s greenhouse gas emissions results from food and agriculture – the majority from the livestock sector alone.
 FOUR PAWS calls once more for an overall reduction of farmed animals, a transition to more plant-based proteins and an end to factory farming.

-Worldwide, meat and dairy production provides just 18 per cent of calories consumed but uses 83 per cent of global farmland.
-In addition, global greenhouse gas (GHG) emissions from animal agriculture are twice those from plant-based diets.
+Worldwide, meat and dairy production provides just 18 per cent1 of calories consumed but uses 83 per cent of global farmland.
+In addition, global greenhouse gas (GHG) emissions from animal agriculture are twice2 those from plant-based diets.
 Food retailers need to acknowledge their strong influence on the overproduction of animal products and set clear reduction strategies, which they still lack.

 “It is not sustainable to put the pressure for change on consumers or farmers alone.
 We are seeing a great increase of plant-based products being introduced and expanded by supermarkets.
 But, they also have a responsibility to set clear targets to reduce factory farmed meat and dairy offerings to help mitigate climate change and future pandemics.
 Supermarkets are enabling a significant overconsumption of meat and are powerful influencers contributing to the over-production of animal-derived products.
 The solution is as clear as the argument in favour of it: binding-reduction strategies must be planned for and communicated about before it is too late, and clear binding-reduction strategies are key.”